 No student should ever be harmed or degraded while seeking membership in any student organization at the University of Rochester.
 When choosing to join an organization, individuals should be treated according to the Meliora Values of Equity, Leadership, Integrity, Openness, Respect, and Accountability.

 The University’s Hazing Policy can be found in the Standards for Student Conduct.

-- Withholding information from new members (Inclusion and Honesty)
+- Withholding information from new members (Integrity)

 Individuals can consult an advisor or professional staff member for clarification about the hazing policy.
-The CARE Network and harassment/bias related incident form are resources for supporting individuals who are hazed as well as addressing the activities that cause concern.
+The CARE Network and harassment/bias-related incident form are resources for supporting individuals who are hazed as well as addressing the activities that cause concern.